-IEP 0113 IEP Listening Skills I Listening courses are individualized according to the needs of the participating students. topics will range from listening for daily classroom and non-classroom instructions to tak on teacher lectures, student-discussion, and cultural activities.
-Graded on a pass/fail basis ing notes IEP 0123 IEP Listening Comprehension I Listening courses are individualized according to the needs of the participating students. topics will range from listening for daily classroom and non-classroom instructions to tak on teacher lectures, student-discussion, and cultural activities.
-Graded on a pass/fail basis ing notes IEP 0133 IEP Conversation Skills I Conversation courses are individualized according to the needs of the students involved. topics will range from everyday conversation to opinions and facts concerning such topic environmental, political, historical, and current events.
-The student will give monologues assigned and impromptu subjects and have the opportunity to participate in daily class d Graded on a pass/fail basis. s as s on IEP 0143 IEP Conversation Comprehension I Conversation courses are individualized according to the needs of the students involved. topics will range from everyday conversation to opinions and facts concerning such topic environmental, political, historical, and current events.
-The student will give monologues assigned and impromptu subjects and have the opportunity to participate in daily class d Graded on a pass/fail basis. s as s on IEP 0153 IEP Writing Skills I The writing assignments will begin on the level of the participant's ability and gradually in Progression of The writing process may start with beginner writing levels such as forming letters in print and cursive, if needed, and forming sentences and paragraphs, extending intermediate levels involving writing essays, summaries, book reviews, and book reports, finishing with advanced level objectives including research writing.
-Graded on a pass/fail g Roman to and IEP 0163 IEP Writing Comprehension I The writing assignments will begin on the level of the participant's ability and gradually in Progression of the writing process may start with beginner writing levels such as forming letters in print and cursive, if needed, and forming sentences and paragraphs, extending intermediate levels involving writing essays, summaries, book reviews, and book reports, finishing with advanced level objectives including research writing.
-Graded on a pass/fail Roman to and IEP 0173 IEP Reading Skills I The reading assignments will begin on the level of the participant's ability and gradually i and the degree of augmentation depends on each student's individual progression.
-Progre the reading course may start with beginner reading levels and continue to undergraduate reading level.
-Graded on a pass/fail basis. ssion of IEP 0183 IEP Reading Comprehension I The reading assignments will begin on the level of the participant's ability and gradually i and the degree of augmentation depends on each student's individual progression.
-Progre the reading course may start with beginner reading levels and continue to undergraduate reading level.
-Graded on a pass/fail basis. ssion of IEP 0213 IEP Listening Skills II Listening courses are individualized according to the needs of the participating students. topics will range from listening for daily classroom and non-classroom instructions to tak on teacher lectures, student-discussion, and cultural activities.
-Graded on a pass/fail basis ing notes IEP 0223 IEP Listening Comprehension II Listening courses are individualized according to the needs of the participating students. topics will range from listening for daily classroom and non-classroom instructions to tak on teacher lectures, student-discussion, and cultural activities.
-Graded on a pass/fail basis ing notes
+IEP 0113 IEP Listening Skills I

+Listening courses are individualized according to the needs of the participating students.
+Course topics will range from listening for daily classroom and non-classroom instructions to taking notes on teacher lectures, student-discussion, and cultural activities.
+Graded on a pass/fail basis.

+IEP 0123 IEP Listening Comprehension I

+Listening courses are individualized according to the needs of the participating students.
+Course topics will range from listening for daily classroom and non-classroom instructions to taking notes on teacher lectures, student-discussion, and cultural activities.
+Graded on a pass/fail basis.

-IEP 0233 IEP Conversation Skills II Conversation courses are individualized according to the needs of the students involved. topics will range from everyday conversation to opinions and facts concerning such topic environmental, political, historical, and current events.
-The student will give monologues assigned and impromptu subjects and have the opportunity to participate in daily class d Graded on a pass/fail basis. s as s on IEP 0243 IEP Conversation Comprehension II Conversation courses are individualized according to the needs of the students involved. topics will range from everyday conversation to opinions and facts concerning such topic environmental, political, historical, and current events.
-The student will give monologues assigned and impromptu subjects and have the opportunity to participate in daily class d Graded on a pass/fail basis. s as s on IEP 0253 IEP Writing Skills II The writing assignments will begin on the level of the participant's ability and gradually in Progression of The writing process may start with beginner writing levels such as forming letters in print and cursive, if needed, and forming sentences and paragraphs, extending to intermediate levels involving writing essays, summaries, book reviews, and book reports, finishing with advanced level objectives including research writing.
-Graded on a pass/fail g Roman to and IEP 0263 IEP Writing Comprehension II The writing assignments will begin on the level of the participant's ability and gradually in Progression of the writing process may start with beginner writing levels such as forming letters in print and cursive, if needed, and forming sentences and paragraphs, extending to intermediate levels involving writing essays, summaries, book reviews, and book reports, finishing with advanced level objectives including research writing.
-Graded on a pass/fail Roman to and IEP 0273 IEP Reading Skills II The reading assignments will begin on the level of the participant's ability and gradually i and the degree of augmentation depends on each student's individual progression.
-Progre the reading course may start with beginner reading levels and continue to undergraduate reading level.
-Graded on a pass/fail basis. ession of IEP 0283 IEP Reading Comprehension II The reading assignments will begin on the level of the participant's ability and gradually i 3, Fall, Spring ncrease,
+IEP 0133 IEP Conversation Skills I

+Conversation courses are individualized according to the needs of the students involved.
+Course topics will range from everyday conversation to opinions and facts concerning such topics as environmental, political, historical, and current events.
+The student will give monologues on assigned and impromptu subjects and have the opportunity to participate in daily class discussion.
+Graded on a pass/fail basis.

+IEP 0143 IEP Conversation Comprehension I

+Conversation courses are individualized according to the needs of the students involved.
+Course topics will range from everyday conversation to opinions and facts concerning such topics as environmental, political, historical, and current events.
+The student will give monologues on assigned and impromptu subjects and have the opportunity to participate in daily class discussion.
+Graded on a pass/fail basis.

+IEP 0153 IEP Writing Skills I

+The writing assignments will begin on the level of the participant's ability and gradually increase.
+Progression of The writing process may start with beginner writing levels such as forming Roman letters in print and cursive, if needed, and forming sentences and paragraphs, extending to intermediate levels involving writing essays, summaries, book reviews, and book reports, and finishing with advanced level objectives including research writing.
+Graded on a pass/fail basis.

+IEP 0163 IEP Writing Comprehension I

+The writing assignments will begin on the level of the participant's ability and gradually increase.
+Progression of the writing process may start with beginner writing levels such as forming Roman letters in print and cursive, if needed, and forming sentences and paragraphs, extending to intermediate levels involving writing essays, summaries, book reviews, and book reports, and finishing with advanced level objectives including research writing.
+Graded on a pass/fail basis.

+IEP 0173 IEP Reading Skills I